The road to Glasgow: What needs to happen by COP26 to keep the 1.5˚C goal alive?

 With the sunset of fossil financing and the sunrise of carbon neutrality targets in many countries, change is coming to the energy sector.
 The transformation needs to be swift, effective and compatible with the Paris-Agreement, but crucially, it must be conceived from the outset as a just transition.

 The energy transition challenge is global.
 It needs a fast response in all countries of the world.
 For energy transitions to be climate-friendly, effective and just, countries and their people need to work and learn together.
 Developing countries face economic and capacity constraints that necessitate cost-effective, results-oriented approaches that affected people can get behind.
 They can offer industrialized countries innovative options beyond current, often economically challenging and ineffective solutions.
-The event will tackle the following questions:
+The event will tackled the following questions:

 - What are the economic and social implications of decarbonizing the energy sector in developing economies?